vedmalex/collection-store/priorities.md

 Scope: Based on the latest audit and test run (bun test: 3014 pass, 2 fail, 3 skip).
 Focus is to get all MUST items green and reduce risk before extending optional features.

+Out of scope:
+- Do not modify or run tests in `packages/origina_guide/` (reference only).

 ## P0 – Immediate (blocking)

 - Stabilize Performance Optimization Engines